BaesBlockchainLabs/config/README.md

 # BAES Blockchain

- To build a BAES node, please install Ubuntu (at least 18.04), clone this repository and execute the install script.
+ To install a BAES node, please install Ubuntu (at least 18.04), clone this repository and execute the install script.